itsmeyijie/itsmeyijie.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 I am a final-year in the Department of Computing at Hong Kong Polytechnic University, advised by Prof. Dan Wang.
 Before that, I received my bachelor’s and master’s degrees from the School of Computer Science and Technology, Harbin Institute of Technology, Harbin, in 2020 and 2022, respectively.
-My research centered on the intersection of <p style="color:red">sustainable energy systems</p> and <font color="red">data-driven optimization under uncertainty</font>*.
-She focuses on developing carbon-aware operational strategies and robust optimization methods for energy systems to achieve low/net-zero emissions with \textcolor{red}{statistical guarantee}, specifically addressing challenges posed by forecasting uncertainties, leveraging data-driven and ML/DL techniques (e.g., conformal prediction), and robust optimization (e.g., chance-constrained, distributionally robust optimization).
+My research centered on the intersection of <font color="red">sustainable energy systems</font> and <font color="red">data-driven optimization under uncertainty</font>.
+She focuses on developing carbon-aware operational strategies and robust optimization methods for energy systems to achieve low/net-zero emissions with <font color="red">statistical guarantee</font>, specifically addressing challenges posed by forecasting uncertainties, leveraging data-driven and ML/DL techniques (e.g., conformal prediction), and robust optimization (e.g., chance-constrained, distributionally robust optimization).

 # 🔥 News
-- *2025.06*: &nbsp;🎉🎉 *Uncertainty-aware Day-ahead Datacenter Workload Planning with Load-following Small Modular Reactors* was accepted by HotCarbon Workshop on Sustainable Computer Systems, 2025.
+- *2025.06*: &nbsp;🎉🎉 *Uncertainty-aware Day-ahead Datacenter Workload Planning with Load-following Small Modular Reactors* is accepted by HotCarbon Workshop on Sustainable Computer Systems, 2025.

 # 📝 Publications